-One of the most exciting and intellectually interesting things about an Open Metaverse is that you can openly and in a permissionless way experiment with its underlying economics, and the rules of the game that underpin it both at the protocol layer but also within each virtual world itself.
+One of the most exciting and intellectually interesting things about an Open Metaverse, pregnant with Web 3 principles, is that you can openly and in a permissionless way experiment with its underlying economics, and the rules of the game that underpin it both at the protocol layer but also within each virtual world itself.
 And each experiment can be done in parallel to the other; in concert and / or direct competition.